 In rare cases, asthma is a life-threatening disease.
 Families need to work closely with their health care providers to develop a plan to care for a child with asthma.

 Call your child's provider if you think your child has new symptoms of asthma.
 If your child has been diagnosed with asthma, call the provider:

 If your child is having trouble breathing or having an asthma attack, get medical help right away.

 A child who is having a severe asthma attack may need to stay in the hospital and get oxygen and medicines through a vein (intravenous line or IV).

 National Asthma Education and Prevention Program Expert Panel Report 3: Guidelines for the Diagnosis and Management of Asthma.
 Rockville, MD.
 National Heart, Lung, and Blood Institute, US Dept of Health and Human Services; 2007.
-NIH publications 08-4051.
-Available at www.nhlbi.nih.gov/guidelines/asthma/asthgdln.htm.
-Accessed May 14, 2014.
+NIH publications 08-4051. www.nhlbi.nih.gov/guidelines/asthma/asthgdln.htm.
+Accessed June 10, 2015.